NMillard/learnings/designing-software.md

 - Bettering the developer experience by letting the developer focus on abstractions' intent rather than all the concrete implementations.

+## Shield off external changes

+Don't let third-party changes drip into your codebase.
+Create an anti-corruption layer around your domain and application code by having specialized data-transfer objects at the border of your application.

+This is typically done by having one or more interfaces that dictate the interaction with external systems.
+This allows you to easily create a new concrete implementation in case of changes to the external system.

+The anti-corruption layer should be in place anywhere you receive unmanaged data into your application.
+This gives you time to:

+- **inspect** what the data looks like,
+- **validate** its correctness according to your expectations,
+- and **decide** if the data should make its way into your application, by being mapped to domain classes.

+Not only does this allow you to isolate your application from unwanted changes, but it also allows you to mock external calls and interactions.
+This makes unit testing easier and more reliable.

 ## Managing validation rules

 It's incredibly common in business-line applications to have a series of business rules that needs to be validated as